segalon/birds-dist-models/README.md

 - **elapid**: ^1.0.1

 The python version is constrained due to `numba` which seems to have issues with some python versions.
-It is Recommended to configure the environment with Poetry.
+It is recommended to configure the environment with Poetry.

 ## Data
 At least 2 files are needed to run the model: